-Last year, I made a commitment to myself that I would read, and study, the New Testament on my own.
+Last year, I made a commitment to myself that I would read and study the New Testament on my own.
 My plan was to prepare a lesson of the material as if I was going to teach it.
 I wrote what I learned in a journal.
-I included my thoughts, my inspirations, my new discoveries.
-I searched other related scriptures, I read through past conference addresses (I LOVE the Citation App on my phone!!!!), Institute manuals, and searched the Internet for faith promoting helps (in the search space I always add “LDS”.
-That helps me stay focused in finding material I already believe in, but I have been none to check out what other faiths believe on the subject and have found some thought provoking answers as well).
+I included my thoughts, my inspirations, and my new discoveries.
+I searched other related scriptures, I read through past conference addresses (I LOVE the Citation App on my phone!!!!), Institute manuals, and searched the Internet for faith promoting helps (in the search space I always add “LDS” so I don’t waste time at anti-Mormon sites.
+That helps me stay focused on finding the material I already believe in, but I have been known to check out what other faiths believe on the subject, and have found some thought-provoking answers there as well).

 Happily, I kept my commitment throughout the year and completed my study of the New Testament.
 First time, ever!
 And it really felt great.
 I go back, periodically, to read some of my thoughts, and there is great satisfaction in recalling that information that now means so much to me.

 I have yet to tackle Relief Society lessons.
 But I am going to give it a try.
 So what if it’s April.
 I’m starting now, and you guys can share in my personal discoveries.
 My journal will come in the form of posts.

 I’m not here to dictate what everyone should be learning.
 And I have no illusions as to being the best source of information, but I am happy to share my thoughts, connections, and insights that keep me excited about the gospel I cherish and need to keep learning about.